Pere Marquette Railway

 New York, Chicago and St. Louis Railroad (Nickel Plate),

-the Erie Railroad and the Chesapeake and Ohio Railroad
+the Erie Railroad and the Chesapeake and Ohio Railroad,

 and planned to merge the four companies.
 However, the ICC